gel1has3/NeonatalSeizureDetection_ShortEEG_Windows/README.md

-# Neonatal Seizure Detection Short EEG Windows (GST)
+# Neonatal Seizure Detection Short EEG Windows (GST,TW)

 It contains a full pipeline, including preprocessing, fine-tuning, training, and evaluation using  **EEGConformer** and **Transformer** models for seizure (`S`) and non-seizure (`NS`) classification.